Kayli/logspub/psychology/psychology.md

 - stages of attachment healing
   - unconscious incompetence (ignorance)
+    - symptoms
       - unclear about problems that we have
       - unclear about results that we want
+    - possible solutions
+      - developing your own emotional awareness
+      - taking your own and other people emotions seriously
+      - learning self-regulation skills
+        - as we have a problem that is not going to be solved by someone else changing
+  - conscious incompetence (awareness)
+    - observe yourself
+      - learn where you need to do healing work
+      - notice when are we getting triggered or disregulated
+        - bad behavior, disproportionate reactions
+      - learn when you need to treat people compassionate and rational
+  - conscious competence (learning)
+    - once triggered, learning to implement a different response
-  -
+  - unconscious competence (mastery)
+    - healthy responses become automatic, the one you employ by default

 ## iq